-Graeme Frauenfelder, 56, didn’t realise until he was an adult that he was the victim of a mental health problem that affects 1.8 per cent of Australian males and 1.7 per cent of females.
+Graeme Frauenfelder, didn’t realise until he was an adult that he was the victim of a mental health problem that affects 1.8 per cent of Australian males and 1.7 per cent of females.
 He’d assumed that his feelings were typical of any kid.
 But Graeme’s problem has a name.
 It’s bipolar disorder, which used to be called manic depression.
 Bipolar disorder is characterised by ecstatic highs and dark lows.
-Graeme has been hospitalised a number of times because of it.
-Fortunately, he’s now able to better manage it.
+Graeme has been hospitalised a number of times because of it, before becoming able to better manage it.

 The median age for the diagnosis of bipolar disorder is just 25 years.
 However, the illness often starts in early childhood, as it did with Graeme, even though he didn’t recognise it until adulthood.